Conference Speakers

 Dr. Sir Richard Temple

 Sir Richard Temple, Bt., PhD founded the Temple Gallery in 1959.
-He has sold icons to the British Museum, the Musée du Louvre in Paris, the Timken Art Gallery in San Diego, California, the Museum of Russian Icons, and the Museum of the Patriarch’s Collection in the Church of the Holy Redeemer in Moscow.
-He advised collector Eric Bradley, whose icons passed into the Museum of the Menil Foundation in Houston, Texas, and he formed the collection of the late Mrs. John D. Rockefeller III.
-His books include Icons and the Mystical Origins of Christianity (Element Books, 1990, 1992, Luzac Oriental, 2001) and ICONS Divine Beauty, (Saqi Books, 2004)
+He has sold icons to the British Museum, the Musée du Louvre in Paris, the Timken Art Gallery in San Diego, California, the Icon Museum and Study Center, and the Museum of the Patriarch’s Collection in the Church of the Holy Redeemer in Moscow.
+He advised collector Eric Bradley, whose icons passed into the museum of the Menil Foundation in Houston, Texas, and he formed the collection of the late Mrs. John D. Rockefeller III.
+His books include Icons and the Mystical Origins of Christianity (Element Books, 1990, 1992, Luzac Oriental, 2001) and Icons: Divine Beauty, (Saqi Books, 2004)

 Dr. Justin Willson